 Students at Dater Montessori are expected to dress in a manner that is not distracting to the learning process.
 We ask that all parents review the following guidelines with their children and ensure that they come to school properly dressed.

-- Hats, bandannas, kerchiefs or other headgear is not to be worn in the building.
+- Hats, bandannas, kerchiefs, or other headgear are not to be worn in the building.

-- Spaghetti straps, tube top or any shirts that expose the midriff area are not allowed.
+- Spaghetti straps, tube tops or any shirts that expose the midriff area are not allowed.